dzivkovi/gcp-challenge-labs/docs/configure-vpn-to-aws.md

 Note that the four IP `TunnelInsideCidr` addresses are inferrable, based on the IP addresses specified later in the instructions for the tunnels.
 E.g. if your VPN tunnel first IP address is `169.254.10.2` then the `TunnelInsideCidr` for the corresponding AWS VPN connection will be `169.254.10.0/30`.

+Also, **note that we're using a subnet mask for /30.** You need to remember this later.
+(And if you get this wrong, you can't complete the lab!!)

-You will end up running two commands like this:
+You will end up running two commands like those shown below.
+Remember to substitute your own `customer-gateway-id` values and the `vpn-gateway-id`.

 ```bash
 aws ec2 create-vpn-connection \